Removable singularities for nonlinear subequations

 Theorem \JJ.5 then gives the following (cf. Theorem \KK.6).

 {\bf Theorem A.} {\sl Suppose $F\ss\Symn$ is a subequation in $\rn$ with monotonicity cone $M\ss\Symn$.
 Let $p=p_M$ be the Riesz characteristic of $M$.
-Then any closed subset $E$ of locally finite Hausdorff $p-2$ measure (or, more generally, of $p-2$ capacity zero) is removable for $F$-subharmonics and $F$-harmonics, as in the theorems above. }
+Then any closed subset $E$ of locally finite Hausdorff $(p-2)$-measure (or, more generally, of $(p-2)$-capacity zero) is removable for $F$-subharmonics and $F$-harmonics, as in the theorems above. }

-A large set of interesting subequations to which these results apply is the family defined by homogeneous polynomials $P$ on $\Symn$ which are G\aa rding hyperbolic with respect to the identity (cf. [\HYP], [\GAR]).
+A large set of interesting subequations to which these results apply is the family defined by homogeneous polynomials $P$ on $\Symn$ which are G\aa rding hyperbolic with respect to the identity (cf. [\GAR], [\HYP], [\HLGAR]).
 Here the convex cone subequation $M$ corresponds to the G\aa rding cone, and each branch of the equation $P(D^2 u)=0$ is $M$-monotone.
-A specific example is given by